mrHoft/mrHoft/README.md

 ### Hi there!

 I am a frontend/game developer and C++/Python practitioner with over 5 years of experience from the black sea region.
-When not secretly being an evil tech ninja, enjoys working on DIY projects.
-[My CV](https://mrhoft.github.io/rsschool-cv/).
+When not secretly being an evil tech ninja, enjoys working on DIY projects. ✨[My CV](https://mrhoft.github.io/rsschool-cv/).

 <div align="right">